olion-lang/olion/README.md

 - **Static Effect Tracking**: All side effects of Olion program may causes are statically checked by the type system.
-- **Capability-based Security**: Olion's builtin effects (stdout, fsread, ...) are seamlessly mapped to WASI interface, and their capabilities are securely checked by Wasm runtime.
+- **Capability-Based Security**: Olion's effects (`$stdout`, `$fsread`, ...) are seamlessly mapped to WASI, and their detailed capabilities are checked in runtime.
-- **Portability**: Olion applications are built into Wasm Components, running on any runtimes that supports WASI and Wasm Component Model.
+- **Portability**: Olion applications are built into Wasm Components, running on any Wasm runtimes that supports Wasm Component Model.

 ## License